Skip to main content

 eSign Send Single Form indicator

-2. In the File Storage Method dropdown, choose "Accellion". **Only select "Etrieve" if you have received prior instruction on this process and Application Management has created the correct workflows for this to function properly.**
+3. For the “Delivery Method” dropdown, choose "Secure Attachments". **Only select "Etrieve" if you have received prior instruction on this process and Application Management has created the correct workflows for this to function properly.**

-5. Use the "Optional note to all recipients" field to share information with recipients.
+8. Use the “Note to all recipients" field to share information with recipients.
+Note: This field is optional.

 How to Sign a Document with eSign